Bharath-kanteeti/Netflix-GPT/Process.md

  - setting up header component after successful logging in
     - Implement signout feature
     - fixing the bug i.e, navigating into browse page before getting store updated after updating user info using updateProfile api call
+    - Fixing another bug that if a user is loged in and he'll redirect to browse pafe if in href link if we remove browse it will automatically redirect to login page and if user in login page if they add browse to the link they wll direct to browse page without any credential verification
+         - so need to change the navigate control and it should be bind with auth user i.e, acc to the onAuthStateChangedthe navigation should be done. so we'll atach the navigation part in header along with onAuthStateChanged api call
+ - Unsubscribing onAuthStateChanged when the header component is unmounted

 # Features to build
  - Home Page